msupply-foundation/conforma-web-app/documentation/internal/Filters-for-Applications.md

 When combined filters are used (with separator `&`) the query will be using the AND connector.

+Filters that aren't provided would be considered as fetch ALL.

+A few filters should automatically used (example page number) and would be in the query filters mirroring the current displayed query.

 ---

 ## Columns per user-role